Looking Back | In Memory 2020

 But here’s the thing: what my wife doesn’t realize is that 2021 has the distinct advantage of having a new Barry Windsor-Smith graphic novel coming out, courtesy of Fantagraphics.
 So take that, 2020.

 Windsor-Smith’s Monster isn’t the only graphic novel the publisher will release, of course.
-They recently dropped us a note highlighting 16 other titles they have planned through August, along with their full winter and summer catalogs.
+They recently dropped us a note highlighting 16 other titles they have planned through August.

 Here’s a rundown of some of the highlights you can expect from the Seattle publisher next year: